After Lost, Emilie de Ravin starred on Once Upon A Time and then took a moderate break while having two children with her now-husband.

 Yet since appearing in both shows years ago, de Ravin hasn’t been as prominent as she once was.
 So, why haven’t we seen more from her in recent years?

-Here’s where Emilie de Ravin came from and where she’s at now.
+Here’s where Emilie de Ravin came from and where she is now.

-At age nine, Emilie de Ravin began practicing ballet, beginning her studies at the Christa Cameron School of Ballet in Melbourne, Australia.
-After a number of years at Christa Cameron, de Ravin found herself at age fifteen accepted into the Australian Ballet School, where the young dancer performed in productions with The Australian Ballet.
+At age 9, Emilie de Ravin began practicing ballet, beginning her studies at the Christa Cameron School of Ballet in Melbourne, Australia.
+After a number of years at Christa Cameron, de Ravin found herself at age 15 accepted into the Australian Ballet School, where the young dancer performed in productions with The Australian Ballet.

 Her time at the Australian Ballet School lasted one year when de Ravin decided that she wanted to try her hand at acting.
 She left the ballet school for Australia’s National Institute of Dramatic Art, where she began to learn the craft, and also spent some time studying at the Prime Time Actors Studio in Los Angeles.